YatSenOS/YatSenOS-Tutorial-Volume-2/docs/labs/0x05/tasks.md

 impl ProcessInner {
     pub fn fork(&mut self, parent: Weak<Process>) -> ProcessInner {
-        // FIXME: get current process's stack info
+        // FIXME: fork the process virtual memory struct

         // FIXME: clone the process data struct
-        // FIXME: clone the page table context (see instructions)

-        // FIXME: alloc & map new stack for child (see instructions)
-        // FIXME: copy the *entire stack* from parent to child

         // FIXME: update child's context with new *stack pointer*
-        //          > update child's stack to new base
+        //          > update child's stack to new base (from forked stack)
         //          > keep lower bits of *rsp*, update the higher bits
         //          > also update the stack record in process data